-Everyone wants to set goals and cultivate better habits.
-While there’s definitely arguments re: the arbitrariness of January 1st, every year it rolls around and every year we still try to make progress on renewed aspirations.
+We all want to set goals and cultivate better habits.
+While there’s definitely arguments re: the arbitrariness of January 1st, every year it rolls around and every year we keep wanting to make progress on renewed aspirations.

 In no order, here’s my 19 for 2019:

 Meditate, journal & sweat everyday.
 This has been my ideal morning routine for the past year.
 Have I done these three things every morning?
 Absolutely not, but each activity adds pretty noticeable value, so I’ll keep dang trying.
-Meditation focuses my mind (currently using Waking Up, but love Calm), journalling helps process emotions and getting my heart pumping daily is - unfortunately - important for lots of reasons.
+Meditation focuses my mind (currently using Waking Up, but love Calm), journalling helps process emotions and getting my heart pumping daily is - unfortunately - important.
 Fine.

 Do yoga twice a week.
-Simple: stretching feels nice.
+Because stretching feels nice.
 Twice a week is surely a low enough bar.

 Get a good haircut.
 One that flatters my face so I don’t always resort to tying my hair up.

 Volunteer.
-Even just for one day, I hope to give a little bit of my time to a good cause.
+Even just for one day, I hope to give some of my time to a good cause.